-I know that you will want to ask if I saw it coming and the answer is No, I did not.
+I know that you will want to know if I saw it coming and the answer is No, I did not.
 I had absolutely no idea.

-I’d been distracted, I guess; I hadn’t been paying attention.
-At the moment right before I found out, for example, I’d just finished up a phone call to get a dishwasher part.
-The robotic voice on the line had told me that my wait was six minutes, that I was caller number thirteen in the queue, which – even then – sounded unlucky.
-I added it on, at first, to the unluckiness of having ordered the wrong clip for the bottom rack of the dishwasher, to having been taken to the cleaners, if you’ll pardon the pun, on the $6.95 they’d charged me just to send me the tiny, incorrect piece of plastic.
+I’d been distracted, I guess.
+I hadn’t been paying attention.
+At the moment right before I found out, I’d just finished up a phone call to get a dishwasher part.
+The robotic voice on the line had told me that my wait was six minutes, that I was caller number thirteen in the queue, which (even then) sounded unlucky.
+I added it on to the unluckiness of having ordered the wrong clip for the bottom rack of the dishwasher, to having been taken to the cleaners, if you’ll pardon the pun, on the $6.95 they’d charged me just to send me the tiny, incorrect piece of plastic.
 But I knew, deep down, that I didn’t order the wrong part because of bad luck.
 I ordered the wrong part because I failed to do the research, I thought ruefully as I got up from the desk, having committed to the exorbitant shipping charges for the second time.
 I should have been more thorough.
 I should have seen it through.

-The brown-cup coffee shop had seemed a welcome change, like it might be exactly what we needed.
-In the humdrum of an age-old marriage, it felt good to mix things up, try something new.
+The brown-cup coffee shop had seemed a welcome change, like it might be exactly what we needed in the humdrum of an age-old marriage, and it had felt good to mix things up, try something new.
 Hadn’t we just laughed together at how we’d suggested to each other at the very same time that we stop for coffee there, at how our brains aligned after all these years together?
-We’d had fun – hadn’t we? – taking turns pointing out to each other the ways in which this place was better than the white-cup place.
-Here, the baristas left fancy shapes in the white and brown foam on your latte; mine was a heart.
-Fitting!
+We’d had fun (hadn’t we?) taking turns pointing out to each other the ways in which this place was better than the white-cup place.
+Here, the baristas left fancy shapes in the white and brown foam on your latte.
+Mine was a heart; fitting!
 I thought happily.
 Here, they served it to you without a top, as if to say: I made this just for you.
 We know how much your coffee means to you.
 We may not be the industry leader, but we make shapes in the foam to show we care, and we brake for mermaids and we would really like your coffee business.

-If this is not my coffee, I begin to ask, whose is it?
+If this is not my coffee, whose is it?
 Where did it come from?
-Spiraling, I am quickly aware that this coffee has no foam and never had a heart.
+Spiraling, I become aware that the coffee had no foam, and never had a heart.
 Fitting!
 I scoff bitterly.
-I wonder if how much of today, of the coffee – of my marriage, for God’s sake! – was even real.
+I wonder how much of today, of the coffee, of my marriage, for God’s sake! was even real.
 I am dizzy with shock and disappointment.
-I flooded with an emerging rage.
+I am flooded with an emerging rage.

-I collect myself, remembering what I learned from the dishwasher part fiasco.
-I remind myself that even though – and perhaps especially because – this is my unlucky, number-thirteen day, I need to do the research, to be thorough, see this through.
+I collect myself, remembering what I learned from the dishwasher part fiasco, reminding myself that even though, and perhaps especially because, this is my unlucky, number-thirteen day, I need to do the research, be thorough, see this through.
 I cannot jump to conclusions because then I will make another mistake.
 Because then, just like with the shipping charges, it will cost me way more than it needs to.

 I stride into my husband’s home office, the Evidence held out like a weapon.

 “This is not my coffee,” I say sharply, my eyes boring into the man I have loved, that I thought I knew.
 Immediately, I can see that he knows what I know, and of what I am accusing him.
-His blue eyes grow wide and I know for sure that it is true.
+When his blue eyes grow wide, I know for sure that it is true.
 Even in my devastation, I am comforted to know that I am not crazy.
 That I am right.

-He looks around, panicky now, picking up a brown cup from his desk so easily that I can see from across the room that it is weightless.
-It must be completely empty.
+He looks around, panicky now, picking up a brown cup from his desk so easily that I can see from across the room that it is weightless, and completely empty.
 Jesus.
 His look grows more guilty, and all I can think is, Good.
 He should feel guilty for what he’s taken from me, from us.
 He left the Evidence in my kitchen, for God’s sake.
 Of course I would find it.